HotPocketHPE/mhguide/README.md

 > Example: Any Weapon vs. Akantor.
 Akantor's massive body and proclivity for charging makes standing in front of him very hazardous.
 Move against the second part of his head turn to give yourself some breathing room, especially if you are near a wall!

+# Conclusion

+Thanks for reading this guide!
+I hope it was helpful.
+As you improve and learn, many other resources, such as speedruns, can be very useful, so I encourage you to seek them out.

+Goodbye, and good luck!